sonocotta/esparagus-media-center/README.md

 </details>

-Because USB-PD is a bit of a Wild West in terms of standards, sometimes not everything goes as designed.
+Because USB-PD is a bit of the Wild West in terms of standards, sometimes not everything goes as designed.
 Some people have run into this with power adapters that aren’t fully PD-standard compliant.
 In most cases, the worst that happens is the PD chip doesn’t trigger the 20V mode, so the Esparagus runs at around 5W per channel (which you might not even notice).
 One person reported that an older adapter somehow triggered just 1V on the USB-C power line, shutting down the Esparagus shortly after plugging in.
 Thankfully, we’ve confirmed that it works correctly with newer laptop adapters.

 #### Louder and Amped Esparagus NOPD